From Ussen and Apistotoki to Chethl and Tulukaruq, there are many Native American gods and goddesses.

 Although many Yup’ik practice Christianity today, there is a traditional belief in a cycle of life, where there is rebirth for those who die (including animals).
 Spiritual leaders in the community could communicate with different supernatural entities, from spirits to gods.
 Amulets, carved in the form of a certain animal, also hold immense cultural and spiritual significance for Yup’ik peoples.

 Tulukaruq is the creator god of Yup’ik religious beliefs.
 He is humorous and fun-loving, acting as a kind protector of the Yup’ik.
-Usually, Tulukaruq takes the form of the raven.
+Usually, Tulukaruq takes the form of a raven.
 Since the raven is synonymous with this powerful deity, it is advised against eating raven eggs.

 Generally, Negury’aq is thought to be the father of the Raven (Tulukaruq) and the husband of Spider Woman.
 In one myth, he unintentionally created earthquakes after banishing his sister-in-law beneath the earth for scratching him in the middle of a quarrel.